Resilience University

 You don't have to punish the kids every time they misbehave.
 I promise you won't ruin them for life.
 Instead, try this simple step wise approach which focuses on connection and self-care and everyone will feel better afterwards!

-Preschool
+Preschool years

 Feel like everyone else's kids listen to their parents better than yours listen to you?